denoland/fresh/docs/concepts/middleware.md

 ```

 The middlewares can be layered.
 So for example if there is both a `routes/_middleware.ts` and a `routes/admin/_middleware.ts`, then a request to `/admin/foobar` would first go to `routes/_middleware.ts`, then through `routes/admin/_middleware.ts`, before finally being handled by a `routes/admin/[name].tsx` handler.

+Note: Even if argument is passed to the `ctx.handle()`, the state from the parent middleware will be passed down to the next handler or middleware.